telerik/blazor-docs/components/form/overview.md

 ## Data Annotation Attributes

 The Telerik Form for Blazor supports validation throught the `<DataAnnotationsValidator />`.
-This allows you to take advantage of the <a href="https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-5.0" target="_blank">data annotation attributes</a> provided by .NET.
+This allows you to take advantage of all validation attributes <a href="https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-5.0" target="_blank">data annotation attributes</a> provided by .NET.

 ## Features